 Shawnee is clearly an artist with vision, who will spend 2023 lighting up stages across North America.
 She will also continue her work with the We Matter Campaign and Kids Help Phone in hopes of empowering youth, providing strength and hope through music.

 Food & Drink

 Don’t have time to grab dinner before the show?
-The chefs from the Greenhouse Café will be cooking up some awesome eats, and offering a bar menu available for purchase.
-Prices include applicable taxes.
+Our culinary team will be cooking up some awesome eats, and offering a bar menu available for purchase.
+Prices are subject to applicable taxes.

 No outside food or drink permitted at this event.